-Electronic commerce is in its very early stages in Cote d'Ivoire, but it is expected to grow over time.
+Electronic commerce is in its very early stages in Cote d'Ivoire.
 There are a number of barriers to growth, including the longstanding custom of paying with cash and the absence of widespread issuance and use of credit cards.
 Despite these barriers, individuals and businesses have begun experimenting with electronic commerce, and interest in the medium continues to gain ground.
-Effective August 3, 2006, the West African Central Bank, Banque Centrale des Etats de l'Afrique de l'Ouest, established the interbank automated payment system to reduce delays in bank settlement operations.